geocodes-eng/geotechdata/README.md

 You can open these notebooks directly on GitHub or download and run them locally to see how to use the package for real geotechnical data workflows.

 ---

+## Contributing

+Contributions are welcome!
+If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request on [GitHub](https://github.com/geocodes-eng/geotechdata).

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.